 - Put milk in a thick bottomed saucepan.
 Bring up to a simmer, stirring frequently to keep the milk from burning to the bottom of the pan.
 After the milk begins to simmer, remove from the heat and pour about 1/3 of the hot milk to the egg/sugar mix, whisking rapidly.
 Then pour the tempered egg/sugar/milk mix back into the saucepan with the rest of the milk.

 - Return the saucepan to the stovetop and cook over medium heat, stirring constantly, until the mixture begins to boil and thickens to a pudding-like consistency.
 Remove from the heat and stir in vanilla extract.

 - Set aside and cover with a piece of wax or baking paper to keep a skin from forming.
 If not using right away, store in the refrigerator until needed.
 Can be kept in fridge for 3-4 days when used for baking.

 Berry Crossover Directions

-- With the right hand, bring the right strip closest to you across the berries.
-With the left hand cross the left-hand strip across the first strip.
+- Face the rectangles so the cut edges are on the left and right.
+Begin at the bottom, cross one strip over the pastry cream and berries.
+Cross the opposite side strip over the first strip.
 Continue this alternating left and right, making sure each strip is overlapping the previous opposite side to help lock it in.
 Do this down the length of each pastry and for all of the pastries.

-- With the dowel, press down a little going the length of each pastry to help seal and lock the strips together.
+- Press down a little going the length of each pastry to help seal and lock the strips together.
 Brush with egg wash.

-- Double pan your baking pan then bake for 35 min. or until golden.
-If necessary a sheet of parchment paper can be draped over the top of the crossovers if the tops are cooking faster than the rest of pastry.
+- Bake for 25-35 minutes or until golden.
+If necessary, a sheet of parchment paper can be draped over the top of the crossovers if the tops are cooking faster than the rest of pastry.